PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can I kayak to the Dry Tortugas?

-No - it's 70 miles of open ocean.
-Even experienced paddlers shouldn't attempt this.
-Take the ferry and enjoy snorkeling there instead.
+No - the Dry Tortugas lie 70 miles west of Key West across open ocean.
+Even experienced paddlers shouldn't attempt this crossing due to unpredictable conditions, strong currents, and distance.
+Take the ferry from Key West instead, and enjoy the excellent snorkeling at Fort Jefferson.

 Do I need to know how to swim?

 Tour operators require basic swimming ability for safety.
-You'll wear a life jacket, but being comfortable in water is important if you capsize.
+You'll wear a life jacket (PFD) at all times, but being comfortable in water is important in the unlikely event you capsize.
+If you cannot swim, inform your guide beforehand so they can provide additional safety briefing and stick to the calmest areas.

 What about sharks?

-The nurse sharks in the mangroves are harmless bottom-feeders.
-In 10 years of paddling here, I've never heard of any incidents.
-They're more afraid of you!
+The nurse sharks you'll encounter in the mangroves are harmless bottom-feeders that pose no threat to kayakers.
+In 10 years of paddling here, I've never heard of any negative shark encounters.
+These animals are more afraid of you and typically flee if approached.
+Always maintain respectful distance from all wildlife.

 Are glass-bottom kayaks worth it?